quarksuite/legacy/USAGE.md

 It begins with the same ideas about values and scales, but borrows its ideas about hierarchy from [Style Dictionary properties](https://amzn.github.io/style-dictionary/#/properties).

-Values and scales to enforce consistency + hierarchical structure to allow and encourage composition of design tokens = a format that can cover most design token authoring taxonomies.
+Values and scales enforce consistency.
+Hierarchical structure to allows and encourages composition of design tokens.
+Bringing them together results in a format that can handle most design token taxonomies.

 ### Value